ZhijingWan/DatasetRefinement-CV/README.md

 # News :tada:
 [2023/09/26] Our survey is accepted to ACM Computing Surveys! (:laughing:)

-[2022/10/14] We have submitted our Data-Optimization-for-Computer-Vision survey on arXiv: [A Survey of Data Optimization for Problems in Computer Vision Datasets](https://arxiv.org/abs/2210.11717).(:satisfied:) We will continue to polish this work.(:muscle:)
+[2022/10/14] We have submitted our Dataset-Refinement-for-Computer-Vision survey on arXiv: [A Survey of Dataset Refinement for Problems in Computer Vision Datasets](https://arxiv.org/abs/2210.11717).(:satisfied:) We will continue to polish this work.(:muscle:)

-# Data Optimization for Robust Learning
+# Dataset Refinement for Robust Learning

 ## On the Class-imbalanced Dataset